kteohConnex/boilerplate_dialogflowCX/README.md

 		    npm run tunnel

-2. Copy the https ngrok link from terminal to the dialogFlow fulfillment section under web socket.
-Make sure to add ```/dialogflow/``` suffix to the https link:
+2. Copy the https ngrok link from terminal to the Webhook URL entry under Webhook.
+Make sure to add ```/dialogflow/``` suffix to the https link.

    For example: